 It amazes me how often Mr. Cozi and I turn to each other these days and say, “that was fun”!
 In spite of a hitch in our git-alongs, turning into pumpkins at sunset and a pillbox that now looks more like my jewelry organizer; we are truly planning for retirement by practicing fun every weekend.
-We have a delightful playground here in Fairhope and it has nothing to do with 50 shades of any color except maybe the sunset I mentioned.
+We have a delightful playground here in Fairhope and planning for retirement will be a fun part of life.

 February was filled with Coffee Fest, Coco-Cola and Aquarium tours in Atlanta, Valentine’s goodies, and special dinners out for our birthdays.
 After all of that we had the pleasure of meeting friends at The Grand Hotel to enjoy the sunset over Mobile Bay with wine glass in hand.
 A week later we had dinner with more friends that have swung wide those retirement doors and learned more about what to expect.